asmeurer/blog/posts/what-happens-when-you-mess-with-hashing-in-python.md

 # What is it used for?

-If we have a hash function that satisfies the above properties, then we can use it to create from a set of object something called a *hash table*.
+If we have a hash function that satisfies the above properties, then we can use it to create from a collection of objects something called a *hash table*.
-Suppose we have a collection of objects, and given any object, we want to be able to compute very quickly if that object belongs to our set.
-We could store these objects in an ordered array, but then to determine if it is in the set, we would have to search potentially through every element of the array (in other words, an \\(O(n)\\)) algorithm.
+Suppose we have a collection of objects, and given any object, we want to be able to compute very quickly if that object belongs to our collection.
+We could store these objects in an ordered array, but then to determine if it is in the array, we would have to search potentially through every element of the array (in other words, an \\(O(n)\\)) algorithm.

 With hashing, we can do better.
 We create what is known as a [*hash table*](http://en.wikipedia.org/wiki/Hash_table).
 Instead of storing